 The Body Project is a dissonance-based body-acceptance program designed to help high school girls and college-age women resist cultural pressures to conform to the appearance ideal standard of female beauty and reduce their pursuit of unrealistic bodies.
 The Body Project is supported by more research than any other body image program and has been found to reduce onset of eating disorders.
 The Body Project is a peer-led community that challenges unrealistic image expectations and promotes body acceptance activism by supporting one other.

-In fall 2017 we will be conducting a new training for those interested in becoming Peer Leaders.
-Please check back in fall 2017 to complete the application and learn more about the requirements of Peer Leaders.
+In spring 2018 we will also be conducting a new training for those interested in becoming Peer Leaders.
+Please check back in spring 2018 to complete the application and learn more about the requirements of Peer Leaders.

 Please direct all questions to Kathryn Wierda, Ph.D. at email@example.com or 515-294-5056.